Posted on December 29th, 2021

 In another study, researchers examined 15 previous benzene exposure scientific articles.
 They estimated there was a 40% average risk of leukemia from benzene exposure.
 The study also found a connection between higher exposure to benzene and a higher risk of leukemia.
 They discovered that the risk doubled for people with the greatest benzene exposure.
-The suggestion that benzene exposure could result in leukemia was more challenging to establish than the demonstration that benzene exposure could cause aplastic anemia.
 In the case of a person exposed to benzene, the decrease in blood cells can be seen within a few months following exposure.
 Nevertheless, there is a lag time of several years between the initial benzene exposure and the development of leukemia.

 The strongest evidence supporting the idea that benzene was a leukemogen, which means that exposure to it can induce leukemia, came from Vigliani and Aksoy's studies before the Occupational Safety and Health Administration decided to sponsor a new study.
 The research focused on workers exposed to benzene in the rubber industry, and the goal of the study was to demonstrate whether negative health consequences could be observed in American employees.
 The endeavors of the agency were rewarded when the researchers found a significant increase in myeloid leukemias in workers exposed to benzene at a rubber plant in Akron, Ohio.